department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/research-plan.md

 # Hypothesis
 - The bottom toolbar navigation elements will mostly be usable and clear to Veterans
-   - "Your VA" might be unclear, or users might not expect to find Facility Locator and COVID-19 News there
+   - "Your VA" might be unclear, or users might not expect to find Facility Locator and COVID-19 News in there
 - When prompted to find App Settings, users will navigate to "Your VA" and be able to locate Settings on that screen
-- Veterans will be able to quickly and successfully find what they're looking for
+- Veterans will be able to successfully find items they're looking for
 - Veterans will use homescreen cards and list items to navigate from the homescreen more than the bottom toolbar
 - Once away from the homescreen, Veterans will use the bottom toolbar to navigate
 - There may be dissatisfaction with features that are not available in the MVP (e.g. cancelling and scheduling an appointment)